Chanda Jha: Early life

-He was born at Bargaon village of Saharsa district in the Mithila region of Bihar, India on 20 January 1831 AD.
-In his childhood he went to his maternal village Bargaon at maternal grandfather Pandit Girivera Narayan Jha.
+He was born at Pindaruckh village of Darbhanga district in the Mithila region of Bihar, India on 20 January 1831.
+In his childhood he went to his maternal village Baragama at maternal grandfather Pandit Girivera Narayan Jha.
 There he studied in traditional manner and become well versed in grammar and literature.
 Similarly in his earlier time, he became poetic genius.
 After that he went to Gandhavari village at the home of Vasudeva Singh a step brother of Maheshwar Singh of Darbhanga Raj.
 There he studied for nearly five years under the patron of Vasudeva Singh.

-Villagers of Bargaon celebrating the birth anniversary of Chanda Jha in the year 2017.
+Villagers of Bargaon celebrating the birth anniversary of Chanda Jha in year 2017.

 Influence

-He was a great scholar of Sanskrit, Maithili and Hindi.His compilation, revision and encouragement remains relevant in many ways.
+He was a scholar of Sanskrit, Maithili and Hindi.
+His compilation, revision and encouragement remains relevant in many ways.
 He became popular for his text Maithili Bhasha Ramayana.
 Six years ago the speakers at a memorial day celebration organised by Kavivar Chanda Jha Vichar Sah Seva Sansthan, expressed the idea of naming streets, buildings, institutes, hospitals, libraries, railway stations, roads with his name along with his statue.
 Similarly every year on Maghi Saptami, Chanda Jha memorial function is held by the Chanda Jha Memorial Conservation Committee at Chanda Jha Smarak Sthal in Andhrathadhi.
 The function starts with wreath laying ceremony on the statue of the poet Chanda Jha.
 In the function, the works and personality of the poet is discussed among audience there.
 It is said that after the poet Vidyapati, Chanda Jha has been the brightest star in the sky of Maithili literature.
 He immortalized Mithila, Maithili and Maithili literature in the world with his outstanding work.